 These donuts are quite quick and easy to prepare.

-First, liberally spray your donut pan (recipe is for 6 donuts) with cooking spray.
+- First, preheat the oven to 350°F. Liberally spray your donut pan (recipe is for 6 donuts) with cooking spray.
 I used a coconut oil cooking spray.
 Set aside.

 These Pumpkin Spice Donuts are such a welcome treat when those fall flavor cravings come calling.
 I went without baked treats for a long time when I started the keto diet because I didn’t know how to recreate my favorite recipes in low carb, keto-friendly versions.
 Being able to prepare these makes me so happy, I hope that it helps you enjoy a healthier approach to fall baking too.

 If you make these Keto Pumpkin Spice Donuts be sure to leave a comment below.
 I’d love to hear from you.
 And if you do make this recipe, don’t forget to tag me on Instagram, I’d love to see!